The climate in climate economics: The social cost of carbon and optimal abatement in the DICE economy

-We start our analysis by examining the predictions of the model in a scenario without mitigation.
-We compare DICE-2016 with our three CDICE calibrations--the MMM and two extreme cases.\footnote{All results we report in the following were obtained by using \lq\lq Deep Equilibrium Nets\rq\rq \ by~\cite{azinovic2019Deep}, a method for computing global solutions to high-dimensional dynamic economic models.} We take as a starting date (t=0) the year 2015 and the initial conditions listed in Table~\ref{table:FreeParamsClimDICE2}.
+We consider the economic model of DICE-2016 combined with our nine different reasonable calibrations for carbon-cycle and temperature equations.
+We explore the economic consequences of the large uncertainty in our climate model.\footnote{All results we report in the following were obtained by using \lq\lq Deep Equilibrium Nets\rq\rq \ by~\cite{azinovic2019Deep}, a method for computing global solutions to high-dimensional dynamic economic models.} We take as a starting date (t=0) the year 2015.
+In addition, the initial conditions are listed in Table~\ref{table:IniVals2015ClimDICE2}.